-During heat pump operation, if the compressor heating capacity reaches 100 percent and there is insufficient heating capacity to meet the discharge air setpoint, units with hot water/steam, indirect fired gas primary heat will supplement the heat pump to maintain discharge temperature setpoint.
-On units with electric primary heat, the heat pump will be disabled and the primary heater will be engaged as the heat source.
-Supplemental electric heat requires a design special (ETO), as standard units are not electrically sized to operate electric primary heat simultaneously during heat pump operation.
-(ETO) gas or electric will be engaged once the heat pump hits 100 percent capacity and will stay engaged until setpoint is met.
+During heat pump operation, if the compressor heating capacity reaches 100% and there is insufficient heating capacity to meet the discharge air setpoint, units with hot water/steam will provide additional reheat to maintain the discharge temperature setpoint.
+On units with electric/gas primary heat, the heat pump will be disables and the primary heater will be engaged as the heat source.